Xenosaga Episode II: Gameplay

 Xenosaga Episode II is a role-playing video game; the player controls a party of characters that expands during the course of the game, navigating them through a variety of environments tied to the progression of the story.
 Gameplay segments are separated by story sequences, which are told mainly through traditional full-motion cutscenes.
 Exploring environments, the party can collect a variety of items from destroying objects; some items can be used in gameplay to boost a character's statistics or restore health.
 Most areas can be navigated on foot, but some require the use of mechs.
 In addition to the main campaign, the party can engage in side quests which vary from finding items to completing difficult battles, and unlock optional dungeon environments in which players can fight enemies and obtain rare items.

 During navigation, the party can see enemy units in the field, choosing whether or not to engage them.
 When an encounter is triggered, the party and enemy fights in a dedicated arena.
 The combat is governed by a turn-based battle system.
 Any of the three-member player party can be swapped out in battle at the cost of a turn.
-Each character has access to melee and ranged standard attacks, can use items to affect the party or enemies, and guard against attacks.
+Each character has access to melee and ranged standard attacks, and can use items to affect the party or enemies.
 The player party's attacks are determined through button combinations, with different combinations triggering different attack sequences that can have secondary effects on the party and neighboring enemies.
-The types and power of actions taken by characters is governed by their available action points (AP), which can be saved using the "Boost" option in battle.
+Actions taken by characters are governed by their available Stocks, which can be saved using the "Stock" option in battle.